doyler29/P2PFinance-Personal-Decentralized-Finance/README.md

 Frontend Development
 Prompt: "Design a frontend with a home page showing no P2P trading fees for the first year (except escrow), assets, referrals, profit sharing.
 Add an account page for editing profiles, AI verification, investments, analytics, referral analytics, transactions, governance voting, with tiered access.
 Ensure responsive, user-friendly design, emphasizing community engagement."

+Conclusion
+This detailed plan provides a structured approach for developers to implement a P2P crypto exchange with a broker management system and subscription fees, leveraging existing platform insights and technical best practices.
+It ensures flexibility for users and brokers, enhancing the platform's appeal and functionality.

 Retail Audience Version: Simplified Plan
 For retail users, here’s a simple guide on how the exchange works, focusing on community benefits: